By Zuleyka Zevallos

 When the North American dancer Maud Allan introduced the “new,” “expressive” dancing into London in 1908, her “nude exhibition” before an audience of “richly clad” Londoners and foreign visitors incited fantasies of escape and pleasure, while simultaneously provoking anxieties of dislocation and unease… Let me summarize the striking features of the body idiom performed across Allan’s repertoire: a solitary, autonomous, unfettered, mobile, weighted, and scantily clad female body whose movements delineated emotional interiority, shifting states of consciousness, and autoeroticism.
 To be sure, Allan’s gestural system built on available constructions of corporeality and subjectivity, but it gave unusual status to a self-pleasuring, embodied, and expressive female self and to the staging of the internal process of consciousness in public.
 [My emphasis.]

-It is, of course, problematic to simply read Allen’s dancing as a feminist stance.
-Allen did not align herself with the women’s rights movement that had already broken out (the suffregettes); she did not stand up on stage and scream out for equal rights; nor did she publicly identify as a homosexual woman.
-How might we unpack the contradictory meaning of Allen’s dancing as sexual protest?
+It is, of course, problematic to simply read Allan’s dancing as a feminist stance.
+Allan did not align herself with the women’s rights movement that had already broken out (the suffregettes); she did not stand up on stage and scream out for equal rights; nor did she publicly identify as a homosexual woman.
+How might we unpack the contradictory meaning of Allan’s dancing as sexual protest?

 Salome and the “dance of the seven veils” in critical context